vmpatil/prescriptive-neural-networks/README.md

-# Prescriptive_Neural_Networks
+# Prescriptive Neural Networks
-An associated Github repo for our paper 'Applications of 0-1 Neural Networks in Prescription and Prediction'
+An associated Github repo for our paper 'Applications of 0-1 Neural Networks in Prescription and Prediction'.
+Major revisions in Healthcare Management Science.

 Authors: Vrishabh Patil (vmpatil@wisc.edu), Yonatan Mintz (ymintz@wisc.edu)